lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 ## Particles revisited

-With the support of instanced renderding we can also improve the performance for the particles rendering.
+With the support of instanced rendering we can also improve the performance for the particles rendering.
 Particles are the best use case for this.

-In order to support particles we must prvide support for texture atlas.
-This can be achived by adding a new VBO with texture offsets for instanced rendering.
-The texture offsets can be modeled by a single vector of tow floats, so there's no need in spliting the definition as in the matrices case.
+In order to support particles we must provide support for texture atlas.
+This can be achieved by adding a new VBO with texture offsets for instanced rendering.
+The texture offsets can be modeled by a single vector of tow floats, so there's no need to split the definition as in the matrices case.

 ```java
 // Texture offsets